elexis-eu/lexonomy/CONTRIBUTING.md

 readily available.

 Before fixing a bug we need to understand and confirm it.
-In order to understand bugs, we will ask you to provide necessary information.
+In order to understand bugs, we will ask you to provide all necessary information.

 You can file new issues by selecting from our [new issue templates](https://github.com/elexis-eu/lexonomy/issues/new/choose) and filling